nextcloud/documentation/developer_manual/exapp_development/DevSetup.rst

 Setting up dev environment
 ==========================

+AppAPI development requires a Nextcloud development environment setup.
-We highly recommend using `Julius Knorr's Docker setup <https://github.com/juliusknorr/nextcloud-docker-dev>`_ for Nextcloud development.
+We highly recommend using `Julius Knorr's Docker setup <https://github.com/juliusknorr/nextcloud-docker-dev>`_ for this.
+For an alternate environment without using Docker, please refer to the `Nextcloud development environment docs <https://docs.nextcloud.com/server/latest/developer_manual/getting_started/devenv.html>`_.

 Suggested IDE: **PhpStorm**, though you can certainly use any IDE of your preference such as **VS Code** or **Vim**.